-By enrolling or re-registering with us, you are deemed to have accepted our regulations, procedures, policies and the details of your course.
+By enrolling or re-registering with us, you are deemed to have accepted our regulations, procedures, policies and the details of your research degree.

 We are committed to supporting you through your studies.
 To do this we have highlighted below those regulations and policies that you will be expected to follow and are the most likely to affect your studies.
 It is important for you to become familiar with the information below.
-We review our regulations annually and highlight any changes we make.
+We review our regulations annually with any changes being highlighted.

-You will get the best out of your course if you engage regularly with the supervision and training we provide for our postgraduate researchers, both online and on campus.
+You will get the best out of your research degree if you engage regularly with the supervision and training we provide for our postgraduate researchers, both online and on campus.
 If you are taking annual leave or need a break from study for any other reason, you must let us know through the correct procedures.

 If you fail to engage with your supervision and research programme in the way set out in the regulations, you risk being withdrawn from the University.

-The University is a community and the way you and staff interact with each other - in person or online - can affect our environment and your achievement.
+The University is a community and the way you and staff interact with each other, whether in person or online, can affect our environment and your achievement.
 We have a Community Code of Conduct which highlights the expectations of you as a student with us.
-If you breach the Code of Conduct, you may be subject to disciplinary proceedings which could result in serious penalties being applied.
+If you breach the code of conduct, you may be subject to disciplinary proceedings which could result in serious precautionary measures and serious penalties being applied.

 It is very important that you follow the Financial Regulations for students and ensure your fees are paid on time.
 If you do not, we may refer your debt to our external debt collectors and you may incur further charges or be withdrawn from your course.

 We take research misconduct very seriously.
-Our Postgraduate Students’ Handbook contains our rules on how we expect you to behave when you are conducting your research and being assessed.
+Our Regulations for Postgraduate Research Students contains our rules on how we expect you to behave when you are conducting your research and being examined or assessed.
 It also sets out the consequences if you breach our research conduct regulations.

 We understand that sometimes your performance will be affected by things outside of your control.
 Our regulations contain the procedures you must follow if you need to interrupt your studies or require additional time to complete an examination or assessment.
 You may also completely withdraw from your studies.